SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Configuration).

 #### 2.1 Quick Start
-This quick start makes use of an ASP.NET Core application to illustrate how to use the Steeltoe Config Server provider to fetch configuration data from a Config Server running locally on your development machine and also how to take that same application and push it to Cloud Foundry and make use of a Config Server operating there.
+This quick start makes use of an ASP.NET Core application to illustrate how to use the Steeltoe Config Server provider to fetch configuration data from a Config Server running locally on your development machine and also how to take that same application and push it to Cloud Foundry and make use of a config server operating there.

 ##### 2.1.1  Start Config Server Locally